EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
-- this is handled by OPERA prior to dissiminaltion
+- this is handled by NMS or OPERA prior to dissiminaltion

 *Acceptance criteria:*